Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 added.

-In the combined tree structure, which is based on {{Merkle2}}, a log tree maintains a record of each time a key's value is updated, while a prefix tree maintains the set of key-version pairs.
+In the combined tree structure, which is based on {{Merkle2}}, a log tree maintains a record of each time any key's value is updated, while a prefix tree maintains the set of key-version pairs.
 Importantly, the root value of the prefix tree after adding the new key-version pair is stored in a leaf of the log tree alongside the record of the update.
 With some caveats, this combined